Kicksecure/security-misc/README.md

 Entropy:

 - Do not credit the CPU or bootloader as entropy sources at boot in order to maximize the absolute quantity of entropy in the combined pool.
+This is desirable for all cryptographic operations reliant proprietary on RDRAND and RDSEED CPU instructions for random number generation that have long history of being defective.

 - Obtain more entropy at boot from RAM as the runtime memory allocator is being initialized.